 Every summer the Office of the Vice President for Research hosts a Summer Research Symposium for undergraduate students who participated in research projects over the summer.
 Similar to Discover USC, students pursuing GLD are also eligible to present at this venue.
 Students must have their GLD advisor review and help them edit their abstract prior to completing their registration.
 Sample abstracts are available in this handout.
 When your abstract is complete, you are ready to register.

 Every November the Center for Integrative and Experiential Learning hosts the Fall Showcase to provide fall GLD graduates an opportunity to present their pursuits within and beyond the classroom.
 This event is limited to only GLD students graduating in the fall semester.
-Only invited students will be allowed to present.
 Students must submit an approved abstract along with their registration.
 Sample abstracts are available in this handout.
 When your abstract is complete, you are ready to register.

 Students pursuing an alternative presentation through a venue other than the ones mentioned above should submit an Alternative Presentation form[pdf].
 Other alternatives to presenting are to author a publication, apply for an National Fellowship and Scholar Programs (NFSP) scholarship such as the Truman, Rhodes, Marshall, Goldwater, Udall, Mitchell, Boren or Fulbright scholarships, or present at another campus, regional or national conference.